All posts

 Maybe you've detected it with a sp_Blitz, dbachecks or out of curiosity, with ad-hoc queries like these.

-/* Untrusted Check constraints */
+/* Check constraints and their trust state */

 SELECT